Complete history on the site of the Confrérie des Vignerons.

 for whom the costume budget is CHF12m

-Total budget is close to CHF 100m, about double that of 1999.
+Total budget just over CHF 100m, about double that of 1999.
 It is known that the project has ended with a serious financial deficit, but let’s not lose track of the magnificent accomplishments of this gigantic undertaking; and to the incredible heart & soul investment of thousands of unpaid actors, musicians, choristers, and other volunteers.
 Photo: © luca-carmagnola/Fête-des-Vignerons

-Goal of this project is creation of a documentary about the technology of the arena — its construction, installation, and dis-assembly over the period from October 2018 to end of 2019.
+Technology of the Vevey arena and its construction, installation, and dis-assembly — October 2018 to end of 2019.
+Join us as we share our development.

 Professional video capture: :